ayuboketch/marvel-tech-test/README.md

 - Fetches 50 Marvel heroes at a time via the official Marvel REST API.
 - Caches each page for 10 min in memory → faster reloads.
 - Resize your browser: cards collapse to single column (mobile-first CSS).
-- Drop any `.xlsx` file and watch the rows stream into a local SQLite table in one transaction.

 ---